wp-plugins/bepro-listings/readme.txt

 We created BePro Listings and its addons to be modular.
 This allows you to only add the features you need, effectively speeding up the load time of your website.
 The prices of our Addons start at $5 and our themes are $1.
 You can also buy bundles of plugins and themes for great discounts.
 Effectively, we are offering you, the freedom to interchange options, at a very cost effective rate.

 Out of the box, BePro Listings works with buddypress and many gallery plugins (e.g. galleria).
-Via addons, we also integrate with s2member and several other popular plugins.
+Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This makes it extreamly easy and quick to add the best combinations of features for extending your listings / directory / classifieds / portfolio site.

 Most importantly, BePro Listings is built for various levels of users.
 Our novice users will appreciate our $1 themes, ajax features and "all in one" shortcodes.
 Our intermediate users will appreiate the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.